ashwinchembu/MentraOS-Camera-Example-App/README.md

 1. Make sure you have [Node.js](https://nodejs.org/) installed (v18 or higher recommended)

-2. Clone this repo locally: `git clone https://github.com/Mentra-Community/MentraOS-Camera-Example-App`
+2. Clone or download this repository locally

 3. cd into your repo, then type `npm install`